jetmartin/responsive-lazy-loader/README.md

 A responsive lazy loader.
 Load image rendition according to CSS display &amp; breakpoint.

-##Main fraime
+##Main frame

-Responsive lazy loader allow you lo load the most apropriate image renditions according to the current breakpoint and to the curent display into the CSS grid-system.
+Responsive lazy loader allows you lo load the most appropriate image renditions according to the current breakpoint and to the current display into the CSS grid-system.

-It could be used as a simple lazy loader as well a juste responsive layloader (taking care of the breakpoint) or as advance lazyloader taking care of breakpoint and display.
+It can be used as a simple lazy loader, simply as a responsive lazy loader (taking care of the breakpoint) or as an advanced lazy loader taking care of breakpoint and display.

 ###How it works

-The lazy loader recognize the current display (size in a grid system as an exemple) and breakpoint (mediaquery) and replace a token in the image URL.
+The lazy loader recognizes the current display (size in a grid system for example) and breakpoint (mediaquery) and replaces a token in the image URL.

-It works with any HTML/CSS strucutre/framwork as bootstrap or fundation and any image provider as Flickr or CMS using image preset (, rendition, styles, ...) as Adobe CQ or Drupal.
+It works with any HTML/CSS structure/framework as bootstrap or foundation and any image provider as Flickr or CMS using image preset (rendition, styles, ...) as Adobe CQ or Drupal.

 The plugin is only 3Ko (minified).